mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 This is something to note.
 ```

-How it renders on the GitLab documentation site:
+It renders on the GitLab documentation site as:

 NOTE:
 This is something to note.